EasyPost/easy-ui/documentation/decisions/008_support_theming.md

 Easy UI will map theme configurations to CSS variables.
 These CSS variables are contextual design tokens and will be injected into the document to be referenced in CSS modules.
 These variables will dynamically adjust to the values of the closest theme configuration.

-Easy UI will have built-in color scheme management to offset the complexity of handling color schemes externally.
+Easy UI will have some built-in color scheme management to offset some of the complexity of handling color schemes externally.
 This means that color scheme is a discrete behavior of the overall theming solution and should be considered in the configuration.
+This management does not include keeping state of user-selected color schemes.
+See references below for managing user-selected color schemes, such as a dark mode toggle.

 _Force a `dark` or `light` color scheme:_